Ed-Fi-Alliance-OSS/Ed-Fi-ODS-AdminApp/README.md

 # Ed-Fi-ODS-AdminApp

-The Ed-Fi ODS/API Admin App for Suite 3 is a web-based administrative interface for the Ed-Fi ODS/API.
+The Ed-Fi ODS/API Admin App is a web-based administrative interface for the Ed-Fi ODS/API.
 The Admin App is available as a standalone application for installation on-premises or in the cloud.